gearglow/ReptiliaWithATwist/The List.md

 "We'll have to cure your parents right quick then, Nell," Elysia said.
 "From what I've been told, it was Dumbledore who sold them out to the Death Eaters -- indirectly, of course, but there should be enough of a trail."

 "Gran will be _furious_ when that comes out," Nell agreed.
+"Hell, _I'm_ furious."